Engagement Ring Valuations.

-When you are shopping for an engagement ring, you should inquire if the rings you are looking at come with an independent valuation.
+An engagement ring valuation should always be supplied when you are shopping for an engagement ring.
+It is an important document to have, so make sure you inquire if the rings you are looking at come with an independent valuation.
 Valuations are important for three main reasons.
 The first is that they verify that the diamond in the ring is the same diamond as is described in the diamond certificate.
 The second is that the valuation is an independent measure of the quality of the ring.
 The third is that most insurance companies will require you to provide them with a copy of a valuation when you insure the ring.

 At Ellissi we supply an independent valuation with every ring we make.
 Our valuations are always written by a member of the National Council of Jewellery Valuers (NCJV).
 This is a third party opinion on the quality and standard of the ring.
 It also confirms the diamond and gemstone details.